 So a novation should be used where practicable and assignment is the fallback where there is a large number of contracts or where novation is unnecessary because all the contracts permit assignment anyway.

-You should use a novation agreement rather than an assignment if all three parties are available and agree.
-Use: Novation agreement: transfer of service contract.
+You should novate rather than assign if all three parties are available and agree.
+Use this agreement to novate a service contract.

 Agreement features and contents